s-kling/CubingTools.de/README.md

 1. **Access the Platform**
    - Visit **[CubingTools.de](https://cubingtools.de)** to access the suite of cubing tools directly.
-   - Navigate through the site to find specific tools like the Event Manager or the Guildford Challenge Optimizer.
+   - Navigate through the site to find specific tools like the Groupifier or the Guildford Challenge Optimizer.

 2. **Using Grouping and Guildford Tools**
    - In the **Event Manager** section, set up events, add competitors, assign groups, and optimize competitor distribution within groups.